Building Business Analysis Capability is a Great Investment for Organizations

 “Oftentimes, organizations are choosing software applications to purchase or license,” Carkenord commented.
 “It’s very valuable to have a business analysis professional involved before packages are chosen and implemented.”

 A BA can help organizational leaders not be swayed by good vendor demonstrations and sales pitches.
 They give company leaders the information they need to choose software applications that truly meet their company’s needs and deliver a great ROI.

 Business Analysts often ask vendors to help them analyze how well the software package will meet the company’s needs.
 This enables them to help companies choose the right software applications.
 In turn, this saves organizations money.
 “The benefit could be $100,000 to $200,000 easily in the first year,” Carkenord said.

 A Business Analyst is skilled at saving employee time, helping companies make better decisions and choosing the right software applications, and reducing consultant costs and service provider costs.
 All of this combines to equal serious cost savings for organizations and prove the value of business analysis for organizations.

 Interested in building business analysis capability so that your organization can make better decisions and save money?

-Make the case for business analysis and get buy-in from your boss by:
+We are here to help you get the buy-in.
 Contact us.
-We are here to help you get the buy-in.